The CSS Box Model Explained: Margin, Border, & Padding

 }

-This rule tells the browser to include padding and border *within* the element's total width, which is a much more intuitive way to work.
-It's recommended to include this at the top of all your stylesheets.
+This simple rule tells the browser to include padding and border mathematically *within* the element's total declared width, which is a much more intuitive way to work.
+It's highly recommended to universally include this at the top of all your stylesheets.

 Master the Box, Master the Layout